novedevo/nove.dev/content/skills.md

 ### LaTeX
 In a similar vein to HTML, this doesn't really count as a language.
-I've been meaning to learn how to use it for academic papers and note-taking in math class, but have been recently stymied by incompatibilities between WSL and the VS Code LaTeX extension.
+I've been meaning to learn how to use it for academic papers and note-taking in math class, but have been stymied by incompatibilities between WSL and the VS Code LaTeX extension.
 If I ever manage to get a local development environment working, I'll update this section with a MathJAX rendered LaTeX logo, instead of the bootleg version seen here.

 ### Dart